Gilead-BioStats/gsm.datasim/README.md

 - I/E criteria
 - Study metadata

-By Default, the package contructs data that would create all KRIs that are available in the [`{gsm}`](https://github.com/Gilead-BioStats/gsm) package.
+By Default, the package constructs data that would create all KRIs that are available in the [`{gsm}`](https://github.com/Gilead-BioStats/gsm) package.

 ## Installation
 You can install the development version of `{gsm.datasim}` from GitHub with: